raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 The retry counters are reset when switching to the next boot mode.

 BOOT_ORDER fields
-The BOOT_ORDER field defines the sequence for the different boot modes.
+The BOOT_ORDER property defines the sequence for the different boot modes.
 It is read right to left and up to 8 digits may be defined.

 * 0x0 - NONE (stop with error pattern)
 * 0x1 - SD CARD